reactivesw/DevProc/backend/rest_api.md

 ## Decide the resource name and url based on types and relationships
 Third, decide the name of the resource.
 Such as: use `customers` or `users`
 ## Decide the resource schemas
-Fourth, desice the resource schema.
+Fourth, decide the resource schema.
 Schema is the content structure of the resource.
 ## Attach minimum set of methods to resources
 Last, determin the method we need to use on this resource.